-ERM would like to highlight the following limitations with regard to this ESIA document.
+ERM would like to highlight the following limitations with regard to this ESIA document:

-Project planning for proposed GSS has been undertaken by Tata Consulting Engineer (TCE - the Design Consultant) based on desktop studies and a Detailed Project Report has been developed based on the same.
-The present draft of the ESIA therefore considers the project configuration that has been outlined in TCE's DPR and impacts for the same has been accordingly assessed.
+• Project planning for proposed transmission line has been undertaken by Tata Consulting Engineer (Hereinafter referred to as "Design Consultant") based on desktop studies and a Detailed Project Report has been developed based on the same.
+Detailed field survey of the project components is currently being undertaken by Design Consultant.
+The present draft of the ESIA therefore considers the project configuration as has been outlined in Design Consultant's Report and impacts for the same has been accordingly assessed.